Magnetocaloric effect for a $Q$-clock type system

+Systems exhibiting phase transitions, in particular, achieve maximum entropy changes near where these transitions are occurring \cite{tegus2002magnetic,tishin1999magnetocaloric,de2008magnetocaloric,franco2009magnetocaloric}.
+Among these, magnetic materials stand out due to their distinct magnetic order or ground state, which is heavily influenced by the energy contributions within the material \cite{halder2010magnetocaloric,shamberger2009hysteresis,zhang2008magnetostructural}.
+Here we concentrate on magnetic systems that undergo phase changes with increasing temperature, specifically those that alter their magnetic phase.
+A notable model for exploration is the $Q$-state clock model, a discrete variant of the renowned 2D XY model \cite{tobochnik1982properties,li2020critical,miyajima2021machine,lupo2017approximating}, widely studied for illustrating the Berezinskii–Kosterlitz–Thouless (BKT) transition in frustrated quenched disordered phases \cite{ilker2014odd,chatterjee2020ordering,ali2024quantum}.
+The $Q$-state clock model serves as a classical Heisenberg spin model with pronounced planar anisotropy, useful in replicating material thermodynamics \cite{negrete2021short, negrete2018entropy,aguilera2022otto}.

-One way to characterize the phase transitions of the $Q$-clock state model is through the maxima obtained in the specific heat as a function of temperature.
-Each location of a maximum of the specific heat on the temperature axis will represent a value for a so-called \textit{critical temperature}.
-It has been shown \cite{elitzur1979phase,cardy1980general,frohlich1981kosterlitz,ortiz2012dualities,kumano2013response,kim2017partition} (in the absence of an external magnetic field) that for the $Q$-clock state model, values $Q\geq 5$ (where $Q$ represents the number of possible orientations that the spins can take), the specific heat presents two maxima.
-The first maximum corresponds to transitioning from a ferromagnetic phase (FP) to a BKT phase.
-In contrast, the second maximum transitions from BKT to a paramagnetic disordered phase (PP) \cite{miyajima2021machine}.
+Phase transitions in the $Q$-clock state model can be identified via the maxima observed in the specific heat as a function of temperature.
+Each maximum signifies there is a "critical temperature."
+In scenarios devoid of an external magnetic field, studies have demonstrated \cite{elitzur1979phase,cardy1980general,frohlich1981kosterlitz,ortiz2012dualities,kumano2013response,kim2017partition} that for $Q \geq 5$, the specific heat exhibits two maxima.
+The initial maximum pertains to the transition from a ferromagnetic phase (FP) to a BKT phase, followed by a transition from BKT to a paramagnetic disordered phase (PP) \cite{miyajima2021machine}.

-In this sense, this model, which presents these two phase transitions mentioned above, is very interesting to exploit in studying caloric phenomena.
-In addition, applying this spin model to this effect raises several questions: which value of $Q$ is the optimum, i.e., maximizes the thermodynamic response?
-How does the estimation of the magnitude of the effect through mean-field approximation compare to the exact calculations and Monte Carlo simulations?
-Is it possible to know which magnetic phases maximize the effect?
-Is there convergence in the results when we increase the size of the lattice?

-One of the technical difficulties with this model is the scaling of the accessible states, which scales as $\sim Q^{L^{2}}$ where $L \times L$ represents the size of the lattice you work.
-This means that when solving thermodynamics exactly via a canonical partition function, the computational costs result in long computation times.
-With this limitation, exact model computations can only be applied to lattices of small size.
-That is why two relevant mechanisms are employed to see what happens with larger lattices: Mean field approximation and Monte Carlo simulations.